Issues in Ethics: Prescription

 Issues in Ethics Statements: Definition

-From time to time, the Board of Ethics (hereinafter, the "Board") determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
+From time to time, the BOE determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
-They are illustrative of the Code of Ethics (2016) (hereinafter, the "Code") and are intended to promote thoughtful consideration of ethical issues.
-They may assist members and certificate holders in engaging in self-guided ethical decision making.
+They are illustrative of the Code of Ethics and are intended to promote thoughtful consideration of ethical issues.
+They may assist members and certificate holders in engaging in self-guided, ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical.

 Introduction

-Principle of Ethics IV, Rule B of the of the Code states, "Individuals shall exercise independent professional judgment in recommending and providing professional services when an administrative mandate, referral source, or prescription prevents keeping the welfare of persons served paramount."
+Principle IV, Rule B of the of the Code of Ethics states, "Individuals shall exercise independent professional judgment in recommending and providing professional services when an administrative directive, referral source, or prescription prevents them from keeping the welfare of persons served paramount."
+Because of the challenges associated with clinical practice today, practitioners sometimes feel pressure to provide and bill for services that are in conflict with their professional judgement.
+As discussed below, when faced with these situations, it is important for the practitioner to work collaboratively while maintaining their independent judgment and acting in the best interests of the client/patient.

-In addition, a written request for services from a physician may be required if the audiologist or speech-language pathologist intends to seek reimbursement for clinical services from third-party payers such as Medicare, Medicaid, or private insurance companies.
-The Board does not consider certificate holders to be in violation of the Code for accepting a prescription referral that represents only a request for initiation or continuation of audiology or speech-language services.
+In addition, a written request for services from a physician may be required if the audiologist or speech-language pathologist (SLP) intends to seek reimbursement for clinical services from third-party payers such as Medicare, Medicaid, or private insurance companies.

 Discussion

-As to such coordinated efforts, audiologists or speech-language pathologists should be cautioned that they continue to have a responsibility, recognized under the laws of many states, to correctly and completely communicate to the client their findings and recommendations for treatment, including the risks associated with any treatment plan.
-If the audiologist or speech-language pathologist is not the person communicating the findings and recommendations directly to the client, then that audiologist or speech-language pathologist remains responsible for ensuring that the findings and recommendations are communicated to the client and relayed correctly and completely by a competent professional.
+As to such coordinated efforts, audiologists and SLPs should be cautioned that they continue to have a responsibility— recognized under the laws of many states—to correctly and completely communicate to the client/patient their findings and recommendations for treatment, including the risks associated with any treatment plan.
+If the audiologist or SLP is not the person communicating the findings and recommendations directly to the client/patient, then that audiologist or SLP remains responsible for ensuring that a competent professional communicates the findings and recommendations to the client/patient correctly and completely.

-As long as the audiologist or speech-language pathologist maintains independence of judgment and preserves the professional prerogatives to plan and provide audiology or speech-language pathology services that are in the best interests of the individual client, and accepts responsibility for the plan and services so provided, there is no violation of the Code.
+As long as the audiologist or SLP maintains independence of judgment and preserves the professional prerogatives to plan and provide audiology or speech-language pathology services that are in the best interests of the individual client/patient—and they accept responsibility for the plan and services so provided—there is no violation of the Code of Ethics.

 ASHA Corporate Partners